Electro Magnetism & Spintronics

-- Low-dimensional magnetism and superconductivity
+- Magnetism and superconductivity

-- Nano-sized electronic systems
+- Electronic systems

-- Magnetic properties in nanoparticles
+- Magnetic nanomaterials

-- Theory of single-molecule and single-photon spectroscopy
+- Single-molecule and single-photon spectroscopy

 Researchers